Vishnuprasath18/Aws-cloud-image-copy-project/README.md

 # Aws-cloud-image-copy-project

-Alright — here’s the full step-by-step process to set up the S3 and Lambda integration:
+here’s the full step-by-step process to set up the S3 and Lambda integration:

 **1. Create S3 Buckets:**
 - Go to the AWS S3 console.